shubhrakantighosh/Tender-Management-System/README.md

 # Bank-Management-System
-<h3>Whenever a company  requires a service / merchandise , a tender is floated.
+<p>Whenever a company  requires a service / merchandise , a tender is floated.
 Company maintains an empaneled list of Vendors.
 An empaneled vendor can only bid for a tender.
 Every vendor can bid only once against   each tender.
 Against each tender there may be   bids from several vendors.
-The company will then select the most suitable bid and places the order to that vendor.</h3>
+The company will then select the most suitable bid and places the order to that vendor.</p>

 <h3>There are 2 users in the system</h3>
 <li>Administrator and</li>